vilya/VGL/README.txt

 Pre-requisites
 ==============
 - Linux or Mac OS X (tested on Ubuntu 9.10 and OS X 10.6.4)
-- Glut, libpng and libjpeg installed on your system.
 - A graphics card which supports OpenGL 2.1 or higher.
+- The following libraries installed on your system:
+  - GLUT
+  - libpng
+  - libjpeg6b
+  - libtiff
+  - cppunit   (for the unit tests)

 Getting the code